 People on diet are recommended to eat papaya as it contains less sugar than other fruits.
 Not only that, papaya is also packed with antioxidants reducing inflammation, vitamin, and other nutrients.

 Check This Video To Make A Delicious Papaya Salad Yourself.

 Looking at a pineapple, one may think it’s a large fruit.
 But that’s wrong.
 Pineapple is actually made of numerous individual berries growing around a central core.
-While it’s native to South America, today pineapple can be grown in cooler regions.
+While it’s native to South America, you can find other desirable kinds of pineapple in cooler regions.

 Coming from Argentina, Brazil, and Paraguay, nowadays passion fruit is everywhere in the world.
 And in different regions, it has different names.
 For example, Hawaiians call it lilikoi while people in Jamaica name it mountain sweet cup.

-Passion fruit has different grind colors too, from yellow to purple, orange, and so on.
-And under this grind is the sweet juice and edible seeds.
+Passion fruit has different rind colors too, from yellow to purple, orange, and so on.
+And if you wonder about the flavor of passion fruit, they provide sweet juice and edible seeds under the rind.
 You can find passion fruit in various forms: tea, juice, or even a paste.

 You may want to make a passion fruit jam for your cheesecake after watching this video.